Easy Vegan Carrot Top Pesto Recipe

 Choose organic carrot leaves

-But here’s a tip for those of you ready to start cooking with carrot tops.
+But here’s a tip for those of you ready to start cooking with carrot tops – and you should be!
+These are fantastic greens, not to mention that using carrot greens is a great way to reduce food waste.
 If you find an organic carrot farmer at your farmers’ market, ask them if they have any extra carrot greens.
-Many customers asked for the tops to be removed when they buy a bunch of carrots and the farmer may give you those extra greens for free.
+Many customers will ask for the tops to be removed when they buy a bunch of carrots.
+The farmer may give you those extra greens for free.

 TO TRY: Pasta with Sweet Corn and Carrot Greens

-If you use a good blender or food processor, you can whip up a batch of Easy, Vegan Carrot Top Pesto in a flash.
+If you use a good blender or food processor, you can whip up a batch of this vegan carrot leaf pesto in a flash.
 I make it in my Vitamix, which I consider the most indispensable tool in my kitchen.

 Compare prices of Vitamix machines